jessesquires/jessesquires.com/_posts/2021-03-30-apple-cooperation-with-authoritarian-governments.md

 I find it difficult to reconcile.
 How can you claim to stand up for human rights while voluntarily participating in a re-election campaign ad for The Human-Rights-Violator-in-Chief?
 And to top it off, [Tim Cook gifted Trump the 'first' 2019 Mac Pro](https://www.macrumors.com/2021/01/20/tim-cook-donald-trump-mac-pro-gift/).
 Gruber is adamant that Cook does not support Trump and that Cook personally engaging with Trump does not imply support.
 However, I fail to see how that is relevant, when Cook is clearly willingly to play the game, regardless of his personal views.

-This campaign ad made obvious the tacit acknowledgment that Tim Cook is merely a capitalist &mdash; not a human rights activist.
-Apple is ultimately beholden to shareholders and investors, which means the pursuit of profit takes priority over anything else &mdash; including and especially human rights violations.
+This campaign ad made obvious the tacit acknowledgment that Tim Cook is merely a capitalist --- not a human rights activist.
+Apple is ultimately beholden to shareholders and investors, which means the pursuit of profit takes priority over anything else --- including and especially human rights violations.

-##### February 2020 &mdash; Apple removed Plague Inc. from Chinese App Store
+##### February 2020 --- Apple removed Plague Inc. from Chinese App Store

 [Eliza Gkritsi, writing for TechNode](https://technode.com/2020/02/27/plague-inc-removed-from-chinese-app-stores-amid-outbreak/):